 Prague is one of Europe’s most visited cities, so be sure to book tours and hotels as early as you can!

-1. Evening Vltava river cruise (best views of the castle after sunset!)
+1. Evening Vltava river cruise (our #1 pick; best views of the castle after sunset!)

 2. Beer spa with unlimited beer (fun, relaxing, and one of the highest-rated experiences in Prague)

-3. Old Town walking tour with medieval tunnels (this tour really covers it all: history, hidden tunnels, and epic views from the tower)
+3. Old Town walking tour with medieval tunnels (this tour covers the essentials fast: history, tunnels, and epic views from the tower)

-2. Almanac X Alcron (gorgeous interiors and a standout breakfast)
+2. Almanac X Alcron (gorgeous interiors and standout breakfast; worth it even for one night)

 Grab the Prague Visitor Pass (great if you’re using public transport and visiting big sights – it paid off for us)